elinscott/ase_koopmans/doc/tutorials/acn_equil/acn_equil.rst

 the atoms of the methyl group are treated as a single site centered on the methyl carbon, i.e. hydrogens are not considered explicitely.
 For this reason, while setting up a box of acetonitrile one has to assign the mass of a methyl to the outer carbon atom.
-Furthermore, the calculator requires the atomic sequence to be MeCN ...
+The calculator requires the atomic sequence to be MeCN ...
 MeCN or NCMeNCMe ...
 NCMe, where Me represents the methyl site.